By Ken Zurski

 Dive from the fourteenth floor”

-The story of the original “Black Friday” begins with a man named Jay Gould.
+The original “Black Friday” begins with a man named Jay Gould.

 A leather maker turned New York railroad owner, Gould was the youngest of six children, the only boy, and a scrawny one at that; growing up to be barely five feet tall.
 What he lacked in size, however, he made up for in ambition.

 A financial whiz even as a young man, Gould started surveying and plotting maps for land in rural New York, where he grew up.
 It was tough work, but not much pay, at least not enough for Gould.
 In 1856 he met a successful tanner – good work at the time – who taught Gould how to make leather from animal skins and tree bark.
 Gould found making money just as easy as fashioning belts and bridles.
-He found a few rich backers, hired a few good men and started his own tanning company by literally building a town from scratch in the middle of a vacant but abundant woodland.
+He found a few rich backers, hired a few men and started his own tanning company by literally building a town from scratch in the middle of a vacant but abundant woodland.
 When the money started to flow, the backers balked, accusing Gould of deception.
 Their suspicions led to a takeover.
 The workers, who all lived quite comfortably in the new town they built and named Gouldsborough, rallied around Gould and took the plant back by force, in a shootout no less, although no one was seriously hurt.